Is Buying Property Still a Good Investment in 2026?

 There are also scenarios where buying property in 2026 is not the right move, at least not yet.

-Investors who are carrying significant existing debt at variable rates may find that adding a property mortgage creates unsustainable cash flow pressure if income fluctuates.
-Individuals with uncertain employment or income situations face a similar challenge.
+Investors carrying significant existing debt at variable rates may find that adding a property mortgage creates unsustainable cash flow pressure if income fluctuates.
+Individuals with uncertain employment or income face a similar challenge.

 Markets with weak or declining rental demand represent a specific risk.
 Buying into a regional market where the population is declining or where a large number of new units are coming to market can produce long vacancy periods that erode returns.

-There is also an opportunity cost consideration.
-An investor who could deploy the same capital into a diversified equity or REIT position with better liquidity and comparable return potential should weigh that option seriously, particularly if the direct property they are considering is not in an obviously strong location.
+Opportunity cost is another factor.
+An investor who could deploy the same capital into a diversified equity or REIT position with better liquidity and comparable returns should weigh that option seriously, especially if the property under consideration is not in a clearly strong location.

 Waiting for greater financial stability, a more favorable entry price, or a better-matched property is not a failure of conviction.
 It is sound investment reasoning.